Connect with us

 • Points Per Full Game: 11.6; TE1

 Obviously, LaPorta’s rookie season was amazing.
 He finished as the TE1 in both total points and points per game, singlehandedly killing the “rookie tight ends don’t produce” narrative.
 But as far as TE1 seasons go, there are a few nits to pick with LaPorta’s 2023.
 For one, his 11.5 points per game (counting Week 18) wouldn’t have ranked as the TE1 in any of the previous five years.
 In fact, he would have finished outside the top three tight ends in points per game in four of those five years.
 For another, he ranked “just” fourth in PFF Receiving Grade at the position, as well as sixth in yards per route run.
 He also wasn’t particularly explosive for a heavily utilized receiving TE, ranking 10th in YAC/reception and 11th in yards/reception among the 15 most-targeted tight ends.
 LaPorta also had one of the least fantasy-friendly roles on a per-snap basis of that group, ranking second in pass-block rate and fifth in terms of the percent of his routes that came from in-line (traditionally a less valuable place to run routes from).
-He was also TD-reliant, with 29.2% of his fantasy points coming thanks to his 11 touchdowns, well above the position average, around 20% … but did I mention that he scored 11 touchdowns?
-LaPorta scored seven red-zone TDs on 15 targets (fourth-most among TEs) and added four more from outside the 20 for good measure.
-He also finished among the top three tight ends in each of targets, receptions, and yards.
+He was also TD-reliant, with 29.2% of his fantasy points coming thanks to his 10 touchdowns, well above the position average, around 20% … but did I mention that he scored 10 touchdowns?
+LaPorta scored seven red-zone TDs on 15 targets (fourth-most among TEs) and added three more from outside the 20 for good measure.
+He also finished among the top five tight ends in each of targets, receptions, and yards.
 At the end of the day, he was awesome, and he likely won quite a few people their fantasy leagues.

 Takeaway